thacherT1D/4rsam/Misc/Linting.md

 ### Exercise

 Turn to a neighbor and explain what linting is in your own words.
+Be prepared to share what you discussed.

 ## Why is linting your code important?